 Life Through the Eyes of a Pitbull

-I would sit and stare up at the door and Daddy would say “come boy, I don’t think I can handle it today.”
+I would sit and stare up at the door and Daddy would say “come boy, I don’t think I can handle it today”.
 Handle what?
-I know I’m pretty strong but I’m sure he can take it.
+I know I’m pretty strong, but I’m sure he can take it.
 Until one day he got the lead and attached it to that thing around my neck and we walked towards the door.
-It was happening we were going outside.
-I jumped and barked, “We can do this boy, I know we can!”
-He slowly opened the door, I sprinted out.
-We walked, well I mostly pulled, past houses where other dogs lived and they would say hello.
+It was happening, we were going outside.
+I jumped with excitement, the mystery would soon be over “We can do this boy, I know we can!”
+He slowly opened the door, and I sprinted out.
+We walked, well I mostly pulled, passed houses where other dogs lived and they would say hello.
 Daddy didn’t like it when I wanted to go say hello to the other dogs, he always pulled me away from them.
-Although, the strangest thing happens when we walk.
-There are so many people around us but the moment we come close to a person, they move away.
+I noticed something when we would walk, a rather strange thing.
+Whenever we walk there are so many people around us, but the moment we come close to a person, they move away frantically.
 I don’t understand because all I really want to do is play with the people.
 “Don’t worry boy, they’re just idiots.”
 He used to say this often and then pat my head.

 We came to this wide-open space that daddy calls a park.
 Daddy looked all around to make sure we were alone and took my leash off.
 It felt great, I no longer had to drag daddy along.
 While I was running around, a lady in the distance came to the park, she was shouting at daddy.
 I didn’t know what was happening, I thought maybe if I ran up to her and played with her, they would stop fighting.
-As I started running she started screaming, I didn’t know what was happening.
-Daddy started shouting my name and then I started barking, it was all too confusing, all I wanted to do was play.
+As I started running she started screaming.
+Stop.
+Run.
+Crouch.
+I didn’t know what was happening.
+Daddy started shouting.
+He called my name.
+I started barking.
+Confusion.
+Play?
 Daddy grabbed me and put my leash on again.
 Daddy and the lady spoke for a while and then the lady left while still shouting at daddy.

 We got to a large white building that said VET in big red letters.
 Daddy walked beside me as we walked through the glass doors.
 He spoke to a lady behind a counter and we followed her into a small room at the back.
 A man picked me up and put me on the table.
 The man looked at daddy and said “public assault?”
 Daddy nodded his head and scratched my neck.
 The man stroked my head and I slowly started falling asleep.
-I closed my eyes with the feeling of daddy rubbing my head, saying “I love you boy.”
+I closed my eyes with the feeling of daddy rubbing my head, saying “I love you boy”.

 © 2017 Lara-Jayne